Star Trek: The Next Generation season 3: Reviews

 Keith DeCandido for Tor.com thought that the third season was where the series "really came into its own".
 He praised the changes to the show, such as the modification to the uniforms, and especially the new writing staff that joined the crew during the third season.
 He said that some of the episodes were highlights of the franchise, not just The Next Generation.
 Those episodes praised were "Sins of the Father", "Yesterday's Enterprise" and the first episode of "The Best of Both Worlds".
 He particularly thought that the season finale had never been matched in the entire franchise.
 He summed up the season by saying that it had "solidified TNG as a show that had finally outgrown the shadow of its predecessor and could stand on its own as a truly fine television show."

 Michael Simpson in his review of the Blu-ray release for SciFiNow magazine said that season three was where the series "found its feet".
 He thought that the increase in quality was due to the changes in writing staff, such as the addition of Piller, Echevarria and Moore.
 He also said that it was the most consistent and memorable season of the series, and several episodes were an "object lesson in clever, suspenseful plotting".
 Richard Edwards in his review for SFX magazine, said that it was in the third season that the "chemistry really clicked" between the main cast.
 He compared it to The Original Series, saying that in this season the show started "to vie with Kirk and co for the mantle of Trek's definitive incarnation".
 He too praised "Yesterday's Enterprise", "Sins of the Father" and "Best of Both Worlds", calling the latter the show's greatest story.
 In Jeremy Conrad's review of season three for IGN, he said that "Yesterday's Enterprise" and the first part of "Best of Both Worlds" lifted the season and "define[d] it as the best of all seven years".

-In 2019, CBR rated Season 3 of Star Trek: The Next Generation as the 16th best season of all Star Trek seasons up to that time.